 One of the primary objectives of the council's Anti-Fraud & Corruption Policy is to ensure the prevention of fraud and corrupt acts and to ensure that any instances or allegations of these are investigated and dealt with effectively.
 As part of this we may conduct pro-active counter fraud reviews into transactions and records held across different business areas.
 They are designed specifically to identify unusual, incorrect or potentially fraudulent transactions.

-The legal basis for processing and or sharing your personal information is under article 6(1) (c) and 6(1)(e) of the General Data Protection Regulations.
+The legal basis for processing and or sharing your personal information is under article 6(1) (c) and 6(1)(e) of the UK GDPR.
 We process your information as part of our compliance with a legal obligation and under our public tasking duties.